-Vancouver has many fine art, contemporary art and commercial art galleries.
+Vancouver has many fine, contemporary, and commercial art galleries.
 Most galleries are located either in downtown Vancouver (making it easy to create your own walking tour of art galleries, starting with VAG) or in South Granville, which has earned the moniker "Gallery Row" for its wealth of commercial art galleries.

 04 of 05

 Many Vancouver artists sell their works at local art and craft markets.
 At Vancouver art and craft markets, visitors can buy a wide range of locally-made artworks, from sculptures and paintings to ceramics, glassworks, and photography.
 The most famous Vancouver art market is Portobello West, a fashion and art market that happens four times a year.Continue to 5 of 5 below.